-(i) The determination of the class or groups in which the over head costs are subdivided,
+(i) The determination of the class or groups in which the overhead costs are subdivided,

-(ii) The actual process of classification of the various items of expenses in to one or the other of the groups.
-The method to be adopted for the classification of overhead costs depends upon the type and size of the business, nature of the products and services rendered and policy of the management.
+(ii) The actual process of classification of the various items of expenses into one or the other of the groups.

+The method to be adopted for the classification of overhead costs depends upon the type and size of the business, nature of the product or services rendered and policy of the management.